langchain4j/langchain4j/docs/docs/tutorials/7-rag.md

 ### Document Transformer
-`DocumentTransformer` implementations can perform a variety of tasks such as transforming documents, cleaning them, filtering, enriching, etc.
+`DocumentTransformer` implementations can perform a variety of document transformations such as:
+- Cleaning: This involves removing unnecessary noise from the `Document`'s text, which can save tokens and reduce distractions.
+- Filtering: to completely exclude particular `Document`s from the search.
+- Enriching: Additional information can be added to `Document`s to potentially enhance search results.
+- Summarizing: The `Document` can be summarized, and its short summary can be stored in the `Metadata` to be later included in each `TextSegment` (which we will cover below) to potentially improve the search.
+- Etc.

+`Metadata` entries can also be added, modified, or removed at this stage.

-Currently, the only implementation provided out-of-the-box is `HtmlTextExtractor` in the `langchain4j` module, which can extract desired text content and metadata from an HTML document.
+Currently, the only implementation provided out-of-the-box is `HtmlTextExtractor` in the `langchain4j` module, which can extract desired text content and metadata entries from the raw HTML.

-You can implement your own `DocumentTransformer` and plug it into the LangChain4j RAG pipeline.
+Since there is no one-size-fits-all solution, we recommend implementing your own `DocumentTransformer`, tailored to your unique data.

 ### Text Segment
 Once your `Document`s are loaded, it is time to split (chunk) them into smaller segments (pieces).